conservationtechlab/scrubdash/README.md

 ## Config File
 The following values should be changed in the example config file:
-  1. `ASYNCIO_SERVER_IP`: this is the public IP of the device running the `asyncio` server.
+  1. `ASYNCIO_SERVER_IP`: this is the private IP of the device running the `asyncio` server.
 This is the IP address the asyncio server receives images on.
+The range for private IP addresses is 10.x.x.x, 172.16.x.x-172.31.x.x, and 192.168.x.x, (x is a number from 0 to 255).
   2. `RECORD_FOLDER`: this is the absolute path specifying where to save the data for each ScrubCam session.
   3. `ALERT_CLASSES`: the list of classes ScrubDash should send an SMS and email notification for when observed in an image.
   4. `SENDER`: the email that `smtplib` uses to send the SMS and email notifications.
 NOTE: this email will not receive notifications unless also specified as a receiver in `EMAIL_RECEIVERS` or `SMS_RECEIVERS`.